WordPress Multisite lets you create multiple WordPress websites that all use the same set of themes and plugins.

 5. Difficulty in De-Coupling

-Here are some articles I found on how to do it manually:
+Here are some articles I found on how to migrate a child site out of a Multisite manually:

-This is not something I would recommend for causal WordPress users.
-Do you know of a plugin that does this?
-Please comment!
+This is not something I would recommend for casual WordPress users.

 6. Difficulty in Backing Up and Pushing to Staging